 International Baccalaureate Credit

 Courses graded pass/fail may transfer within the limit of no more than 4 academic courses taken pass/fail (either as mandatory pass/fail or with the pass/fail grading option) can apply to a baccalaureate degree.
-Such courses do not apply to the University Core Requirements, the Upper-Division Graduation Requirement, the Foreign Language Graduation Requirement and may not apply to major or minor requirements.
+Such courses do not apply to the university Core Requirements, the Upper-Division Graduation Requirement, or the Foreign Language Graduation Requirement, and may not apply to major or minor requirements.

 Activity courses graded pass/fail may transfer and are included in the limit of applying no more than 2.00 units of activity credit toward a baccalaureate degree.

 No more than a combined total of 4.00 units of self-paced study (e.g., correspondence, programmed text, or telecourse) or distance education (e.g., online and electronic) courses are accepted in transfer.
-Such courses do not apply to University Core Requirements or to the Foreign Language Graduation Requirements.
+Such courses do not apply to university Core Requirements, the Upper-division Graduation Requirement, or the Foreign Language Graduation Requirement.
 These courses will be evaluated on a course-by-course basis for consideration for transfer.
 Students requesting credit for self-paced or distance education courses may be required to provide a course syllabus or course outline to the Transfer Evaluator in the Office of the Registrar.

 Courses combining elements of self-paced or distance education with reduced on-campus instruction are also subject to this policy.